tinylog-org/tinylog/readme.md

 Build tinylog
 -------------

-tinylog can be built with Maven:
+tinylog requires at least Maven 3.5 and JDK 9 for building.
+The generated JARs are compatible with Java 6 and higher.

+Build command:

-	mvn clean checkstyle:checkstyle findbugs:findbugs install
+	mvn clean checkstyle:checkstyle findbugs:findbugs install "-Dmaven.compiler.source=1.6" "-Dmaven.compiler.target=1.6"

-tinylog is compatible with Java 5 (and higher).
-Therefore it is recommend to build tinylog at least once against a Java 5 runtime before commiting something.
-The path to "rt.jar" as well as the source and target version can be set via properties.

-	"-Dbootclasspath=JAVA_5_HOME/lib/rt.jar"
-	-Dmaven.compiler.source=1.5
-	-Dmaven.compiler.target=1.5

 A new folder "target" with Javadoc documentation and all JARs will be created in the root directory.